hendrikmaus/kube-leader-election/README.md

 kube-leader-election = "0.2"
 ```

+> *Make sure to use the [latest version](https://crates.io/crates/kube-leader-election/versions) of the crate.

 ## Example

 Acquire leadership on a Kubernetes [`Lease`](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/lease-v1/) called `some-operator-lock`, in the `default` namespace and promise to renew the lock every 15 seconds: